tensorforce/tensorforce/README.md

 TensorForce currently integrates with the OpenAI Gym API, OpenAI Universe, DeepMind lab, ALE and Maze explorer.
-The following algorithms are available (all policy methods both continuous/discrete):
+The following algorithms are available (all policy methods both continuous/discrete).
+We also offer a Beta distribution for bounding continuous actions.

--  A3C using distributed TensorFlow - now as part of our generic Model usable with different agents
+-  A3C using distributed TensorFlow or multithreaded - now as part of our generic Model usable with different agents.
 -  Trust Region Policy Optimization (TRPO) with generalised advantage estimation (GAE)
 -  Normalised Advantage functions (NAFs)